METRIX IAP

 Strategic Direction

-Scale APEX-C01 immediately into this segment.
+Scale DC02 immediately into this segment.
 No copy change required.
 Budget allocation target: 40% of total.
 Creative priority: primary.
 Scaling potential: immediate.

 79% confidence